Alumnus Paul Ignatius earns ‘Hall of Fame’ status

 “Grounding in liberal arts equips one to evaluate complex issues that arrive with technology and scientific advances and rapid social change,” he said.
 “Understanding history and civilization helps one to appraise things that are happening now and happening at an accelerated rate.”

-Ignatius, himself, is part of American history.
-After earning his bachelor’s, he began an MBA program at Harvard University when he was commissioned as a naval officer amid World War II.
+Ignatius is himself part of American history.
+After graduating from USC Dornsife, he entered an MBA program at Harvard University but was commissioned as a naval officer in World War II.

 Following his government service, Ignatius became president of The Washington Post for two years and president of the Air Transport Association for 15 years.
 He has authored two books: On Board: My Life in the Navy, Government, and Business (Naval Institute Press, 2006) and Now I Know in Part: Stories of My Growing Up (American Literary Press, 2000).

-Humbled when asked what kind of advice he would give to students arriving at USC, Ignatius quipped, “Students don’t need advice from old guys like me.”
-But then he offered:
+When asked what kind of advice he would give to students arriving at USC, Ignatius quipped, “Students don’t need advice from old guys like me.”

 USC Dornsife’s Michelle Boston contributed to this report.